tuanlamit/python-netmiko-script-2/README.md

 However, we could access these switches via a terminal server.

-The testing switches' console ports connect to the octal console cables.
+The testing switches' console ports connect to the console (octal) cables.

-These octal cables are screwed into the HWIC/NIM modules on the terminal servers (ex: C2800/2600/2900 or ISR4221 routers).
+These console cables are screwed into the HWIC/NIM modules on the terminal servers (ex: C2800/2600/2900 or ISR4221 routers).

-So we could reach the switches through the terminal server's line numbering.
+The console cables provide the line numbers, so we could reach the switches through the terminal server's line numbering.

 For example, enter this command into the terminal:
 ```